Mid-drive eBike motors are the most efficient, smooth, and powerful, making them the preferred choice for premium electric bike manufacturers.

 - Drivetrain: 10-speed Shimano Deore M4100

-The Orbea Keram 29″ is an affordable hardtail electric bike suitable for cross-country trail riding or comfortable paved rides.
+The Keram 29″ is an affordable hardtail electric bike suitable for cross-country trail riding or comfortable paved rides made by Orbea Bikes.

-A 100mm SR Suntour X1 Coil fork performs well for light trails but suffers on rough terrain.
+A 100mm SR Suntour X1 Coil fork performs well for light trails but the lack of full suspension is noticeable on very rough terrain.
 The 2.35″ Kenda K1153s are a broad-use MTB tire with a balance of rolling speed and grip (in dry conditions).

 The Orbea Keram gets its power from a Bosch Active Line motor with 250% assistance and 40Nm of torque.
 This motor pairs with a 400Wh battery to deliver up to 45 miles of range.